Jacques Rogge: Later life

 On 25 February 2014, the Princess Royal presented him with his appointment as an Honorary Knight Commander of the Order of St Michael and St George (KCMG) at Buckingham Palace in London for his years of service to the Olympics and in particular for his work on 2012 London Summer Olympic Games.
 On 28 April, Rogge was also appointed Special Envoy for Youth Refugees and Sport by United Nations Secretary-General Ban Ki-moon, to help promote sport as an empowerment tool for youth from displaced and refugee communities towards peace, reconciliation, security, health, education, gender equality, and a more inclusive society.

 In his free time, Rogge was known to admire modern art and was an avid reader of historical and scientific literature.

 On 14 October 2016, British School of Brussels opened its new sports center in Tervuren, Belgium.
 The building was opened and named after Rogge, titled in his honour as "Jacques Rogge Sports Centre".

 In 2017, the International Paralympic Committee awarded Rogge its highest honour the Paralympic Order for saving them from financial disaster.
 Rogge received the International Fair Play Committee's lifetime achievement award, the Jean Borotra World Fair Play Trophy.
 The committee decided to name their youth award in honour of Rogge, calling it the Jacques Rogge Fair Play Trophy for The Youth.

 Personal life

-Rogge married Anne Bovyn, and they had two children, Philippe and Caroline, and two grandchildren.
+Rogge married Anne Bovyn, they had two children and two grandchildren.